Birding Tour Bhutan: Bhutan in Spring

 Overnight day 10: Trongsa

-An early morning outing around Trongsa may deliver views of Hill Partridge scurrying through the forest undergrowth.
+An early morning outing around Trongsa may deliver views of Hill Partridge and Kalij Pheasant scurrying through the forest undergrowth.
 The petite Pygmy Cupwing (formerly Pygmy Wren-Babbler, see note on day 5), Nepal Fulvetta, and the near-endemic Bhutan Laughingthrush as well as the striking Striated Laughingthrush can be found, as too can Golden-naped Finch, Golden Bush Robin, and Mrs. Gould’s Sunbird.
 We will make our way toward Bumthang, where we will stock up on supplies for our camping excursion along the Lingmethang Road.
 After this we will search for species like Plain-backed Thrush, flocks of Red-billed Choughs, the quintessential Bumthang Valley Black-rumped Magpie (a ‘new’ species following the split of the widespread Eurasian Magpie complex), the aptly named Plain Mountain Finch, and the more colorful Himalayan Beautiful Rosefinch.
-The Bumthang river also allows more views of Brown Dipper and Ibisbill, and we will scour the marshes for Solitary Snipe.
+The Bumthang River also allows more views of Brown Dipper and the monotypic Ibisbill, and we will scour the marshes for the tough Solitary Snipe.

-Today will be another day of climbing up to nearly 4,000 meters (13,129 feet) on another spectacular mountain pass, actually the highest one in Bhutan – Thrumsing La.
+Today will be another day of climbing up to nearly 4,000 meters (13,123 feet) on another spectacular mountain pass, the second-highest one in Bhutan – Thrumshing La Pass.
 Up in the high mountains we should pick up flocks of Snow Pigeons as they flutter over the valleys.
-Other species en route include Upland Buzzard and Himalayan Vulture, and bird parties at this altitude are likely to yield many an adorable White-browed Fulvetta and Grey Crested and Green-backed Tits.
-Also with some focused effort we are likely to get cracking looks at Blood Pheasant.
+Other species en route can include Upland Buzzard and Himalayan Vulture, and bird parties at this altitude are likely to yield many an adorable White-browed Fulvetta, Grey Crested Tit, and Green-backed Tit.
+Also, with some focused effort we are likely to get cracking looks at Blood Pheasant.
 In the late afternoon we will approach our camp, which is at around 2,600 meters (8,530 feet) at Sengor – our site for the gorgeous, red-and-black, white-spotted Satyr Tragopan.

 Overnight: Camping, Sengor